wardanabeta-code/menantikan/.qoder/quests/live-preview-adjustment.md

    - Users see exactly what recipients will see
    - Eliminates confusion about final output
    - Builds trust in the editing process
+   - Consistent experience across template browsing, editing, and viewing

 2. **Reduced Maintenance**
    - Single implementation for preview logic
    - Easier to update and maintain
    - Reduced code duplication
+   - Single point of truth for preview rendering

 3. **Improved Reliability**
    - Consistent rendering across all contexts
    - Reduced chance of discrepancies
    - Easier debugging and issue resolution
+   - Uniform behavior across all preview contexts

 ## Success Criteria

 1. **Visual Consistency**
-   - Both previews display identical content with the same styling
+   - All three previews display identical content with the same styling
    - All text elements match exactly between previews
    - Section visibility behavior is consistent
+   - Hero section displays "The Wedding Of" text in all contexts

 2. **Functional Consistency**
-   - Form data changes reflect immediately in both previews
+   - Form data changes reflect immediately in all previews
    - Template customizations apply uniformly
    - All interactive elements behave consistently